 How do you file a property damage liability claim?

 Filing a property damage liability claim is similar to any other type of car insurance claim.
-Although the exact steps will vary based on your insurance company, here are the steps you might take if you caused the damage:
+Although the exact steps will vary based on your insurance company, here are the steps you might take if you’ve sustained damage caused by another driver:

 2. Document the damage: When it is safe, document any property damage at the scene of the accident with photos and videos.

-3. Contact your auto insurer: Contact your insurance company and notify them of the incident.
-You’ll be asked to provide some paperwork and provide photo and video evidence of the damage.
+3. Contact the at-fault party’s insurer: Contact the driver’s insurance company and notify them of the incident.
+You’ll be asked to provide some paperwork, photo and video evidence of the damage.
 Your claims adjuster will work with the other party to determine the repair cost and fix the damage you caused.

-You should also check with your provider to see if it has any additional requirements.
+You should also check with your provider to see if they have any additional requirements.

 Frequently asked questions